debianchef/101/uncle_debian_notes_on_basic_solidity.md

 bool myBool = true;
 ```

+>[!NOTE]
+>A `reference` is a variable that stores the memory address of another variable, allowing indirect access to the value of that variable.
+Instead of holding the actual data, it points to the location in memory where the data is stored.

 In Solidity, variables can be classified according to their data location.
 The data location specifies where the variable's value is stored.The  data locations include :

 1. Storage: Variables with this data location are stored permanently on the blockchain